 Understanding how satisfied your customers are is a pivotal part of bettering CX.

-Tracking customer satisfaction through processes allows you to determine drop-off points and take measures towards improving it.
+Tracking customer satisfaction through processes allows you to determine drop-off points and take measures towards improving them.

 A WhatsApp Chatbot for Fintech allows you to collect CSAT, NPS and any other metrics you’d like to track in a smooth manner.